 From what value can the depreciation be charged?

-Depreciation is charged from the initial value of fixed assets and intangible and legal assets.
-The initial value shall be in particular: (the full catalogue is in the Personal Income Tax Act and the Corporate Tax Act)
+Depreciation is charged on the initial value of fixed assets and intangible and legal assets.
+The following are considered to be the initial value: (the full catalogue is in the Personal Income Tax Act and the Corporate Tax Act)

-- in the event of acquisition - acquisition price;
+- in the event of paid acquisition - the purchase price;

-- in the case of internally generated - cost of manufacture;
+- if produced internally - cost of manufacture;

 - if acquired by inheritance, gift or other free of charge manner - the market value as of the day of acquisition, unless the gift agreement or agreement of free transfer determines this value at a lower level;